 I kept putting in more and more time, as much time as I could, all the while working a full-time job and a part-time job.
-I found that when going beyond a Top-30 to a Top-50 the scope tends to widen and it becomes more challenging.
+I found that going beyond a Top-30 to a Top-50 tends to widen the scope tends and it becomes more challenging.

 Expanding to a Top-100 was an even bigger challenge but it also turned out to be an even more enjoyable process than I anticipated.
-Having just a full-time job + a long commute has given me the chance to see more players and make better evaluations.
-I still don’t get to see all of the players and for me that still remains a major annoyance but I do tend to see a large majority of the top ranked players every year.
+Having now just a full-time job with a long commute has given me the chance to see more players and make better evaluations.
+I still don’t get to see all of the draft eligible players that I’d like due to limited time constraints but I do tend to see a large majority of the top ranked players every year.

-While there are too many variables for anyone to get everything right, I think I’ve got a pretty good track record over the years.
-I can only say that I have ZERO biases in terms of country of origin, junior team or ethnicity….I just don’t care about that.
-It’s about what these kids can do on the ice.
+There are just are too many variables for anyone to get everything right but I feel that I have a pretty good track record over the years.
+I’d like to think that I’ve gotten a lot more right than wrong but you can judge that for yourself.
+All I can only say that I have ZERO biases in terms of country of origin, junior team or ethnicity….I just don’t care about any of that to influence my judgement.
+It’s 100% about what these kids can do on the ice.
 I just call them as I see them.

 The Hockey Prospector